Renewable energy in the United States

 A map of major renewable energy resources in the contiguous United States.

-According to data from the US Energy Information Administration, renewable energy accounted for 8.4% of total primary energy production and 21% of total utility-scale electricity generation in the United States in 2022.
+According to data from the US Energy Information Administration, renewable energy accounted for 17.8% of total primary energy production and 22.7% of total utility-scale electricity generation in the United States in 2024, up from 8.4% and 21% in 2022.

 Since 2019, wind power has been the largest producer of renewable electricity in the country.
-Wind power generated 434 terawatt-hours of electricity in 2022, which accounted for 10% of the nation's electricity and 48% of renewable generation.
+In 2025, wind generated about 464 terawatt-hours and utility-scale solar generated about 296 terawatt-hours.
+Together, these utility-scale sources accounted for 17% of U.S. electricity generation.
+Including small-scale solar, wind and solar supplied 19% of total net generation.
 By January 2023, the United States nameplate generating capacity for wind power was 141.3 gigawatts (GW).
 Texas remained firmly established as the leader in wind power deployment, followed by Iowa and Oklahoma as of the first quarter of 2023.

-Hydroelectric power is the second-largest producer of renewable electricity in the country, generating around 6.2% of the nation's electricity in 2022 as well as 29% of renewable generation.

 The United States is the fourth largest producer of hydroelectricity in the world after China, Canada and Brazil.

 Solar power provides a growing share of electricity in the country, with over 111.6 GW of installed capacity generating about 3.4% of the country's total electricity supply in 2022, up from 2.8% the previous year.
 As of 2020, more than 260,000 people worked in the solar industry and 43 states deployed net metering, where energy utilities bought back excess power generated by solar arrays.
 Large photovoltaic power plants in the United States include Mount Signal Solar (600 MW) and Solar Star (579 MW).
 Since the United States pioneered solar thermal power technology in the 1980s with Solar One, several more such power stations have been built.
 The largest of these solar thermal power stations are the Ivanpah Solar Power Facility (392 MW), southwest of Las Vegas, and the SEGS group of plants in the Mojave Desert, with a total generating capacity of 354 MW.